You can’t go traveling to London for the first time without making a ton of ridiculous mistakes that you can laugh about later!

 I assume they do, but I’ve never seen it since most people use the Oyster Card, a cheaper and easier way to ride the London underground.

-And no, this card has nothing to do with the filter feeding little sea creatures
+And no, this card has nothing to do with the filter feeding little sea creatures of delight.

 An oyster card is a form of contactless card payment.
 Just touch the card on a giant round circle and the machine automatically deducts the cost of the fare from the amount on the card.